Publish data to a Variable

 Location Data

-You have a lot of ways to include longitude and latitude when sending your dots to Ubidots.
+You have several ways to include latitude and longitude when sending your dots to Ubidots.
 Please refer to this documentation.

 Examples